 What causes gum disease?

+Keeping in mind that 1 in 2 American adults over 30 years of age has gum disease, it's important to know what causes it.
 Bacteria are constantly present in our mouths from saliva.
 They feed on food left in our mouths after we eat.
 These bacteria form a sticky, colourless film on our teeth and gums called dental plaque.
 Have you every tried to clean ‘furry' teeth with a fingernail?
 The substance you scraped off was plaque.

 If you don't clean your teeth properly, bacteria get into the space between the teeth and gums causing inflammation and swelling.
 Pockets sometimes form in the gums, allowing food to lodge and more plaque to build up.